tayyab-balti/DRF-Dev-Guide/README.md

 ----------

-## 🎯 Core Components
+# 🎯 Core Components

-### 1. Serializers
+## 🧩 1.
+Serializers

-Serializers allow complex data (e.g., QuerySets) to native Python data types (called serialization) and rendered as JSON/XML or other content types which is understandable by front end and vice versa (deserialization).
+Serializers allow complex data (e.g., QuerySets) to be converted to native Python data types (called serialization) and rendered as JSON/XML or other content types which is understandable by front end and vice versa (deserialization).

-#### Example:
+### Example:

 ```python
 # serializers.py